Lorentzian Einstein metrics with prescribed conformal infinity: DeTurck's trick revisited

 where $R^\nu_\mu:=g^{\nu\la}R_{\mu\la}$ is the tensor obtained by raising an index of the Ricci tensor of the metric~$g$.
 When the metric~$g$ is globally hyperbolic, it is immediate that if $W_\mu=0$ and $\pd_t W_\mu=0$ at $t=0$, then $W\equiv 0$ for all time, which readily implies that the metric satisfies the Einstein equation $\Ric(g)=-ng$ because of the structure of the operator~$Q$.

-The difficulty here is that Eq.~\eqref{eqW} is not globally hyperbolic.
-In fact, since~$g$ is weakly asymptotically AdS (which ensures that $g=x^{-2}\Bg$ for some~$\Bg$ smooth enough up to the boundary and such that $|dx|_{\Bg}=1$ on $(-T,T)\times\oball$), a tedious computation shows that in~$\cA$ Eq.~\eqref{eqW} read as
+The difficulty here is that Equation~\eqref{eqW} is not globally hyperbolic.
+In fact, since~$g$ is weakly asymptotically AdS (which ensures that $g=x^{-2}\Bg$ for some~$\Bg$ smooth enough up to the boundary and such that $\Bg^{\mu\nu}x_\mu x_\nu =1$ on $(-T,T)\times\bdry$), a tedious computation shows that, in~$\cA$, Equation~\eqref{eqW} reads as